-Beautiful product arrangements and settings made in the BackOffice means nothing if you do not have the StoreHub app on your iPad.
-Remember, your register needs to be an iPad.
+Beautiful product arrangements and settings made in the BackOffice mean nothing if you don't have the StoreHub app on your iPad.

-4. Added relevant tax codes or service charges (whichever that might apply to your business).
+#4.
+Added relevant tax codes or service charges (where applicable).

 Taxes are important - for both customers and you as a business owner.
 We want to be responsible business owners who contribute to the growth of the country, don’t we?
 If taxes are applied to all products, do remember to set default tax.
 If you will be charging service charge in your business, you won't want to miss out on that!

-5. Added sufficient products into your BackOffice to start your business.
+#5.
+Added products into your BackOffice to start your business.

 You’ve got to have sufficient products/services in store to serve your customers - what’s a business without something to sell?

-Again, you've got to add them in your iPad layout before you see them.
+Again, you've got to add them to your iPad Layout before you see them.

 Sometimes, you might need a small slip to be printed out at the kitchen or for your staff to check on your customers’ orders.
 Make sure you have this setting turned on to minimise chaos on your first day of business.

-You’ll be surprised (or maybe not) to know that your receipts can also be used as a marketing tool.
-Make sure to build sufficient store presence on your receipts by putting in your store information (address, website, email, phone number, Twitter, Instagram, Facebook etc) and add in a cute message at the bottom of your receipt to charm your customers!
+Your receipts can also be used as a marketing tool.
+Make sure to build sufficient store presence on your receipts by putting in your store information (address, website, email, phone number, Twitter, Instagram, Facebook etc) and add in a message at the bottom of your receipt to charm customers!